-"Highfield is Lower School's own boarding House, housing 48 pupils, half boys, half girls.
+"Highfield is Lower School's own Boarding House, providing a home from home for 48 girls and boys.
 For children in this age group - often away from home for the very first time - we provide a supportive and secure environment designed to help them get the best out of these key formative years at Haileybury."

 A recent addition to Haileybury's House system, Highfield embraces it with enthusiasm, preparing pupils for life in senior school at Removes (Year 9).

 Highfield has its own House motto, Una Stamus (together we stand) and its own House colours, red and yellow, encouraging House loyalty at a very early age.

 Highfield is home to Haileybury's Lower School pupils (Years 7 and 8), most of whom are boarders or flexi-boarders.
 This means that our focus is on strong pastoral care, offering a safe, secure environment for children who are often away from home for the first time.

 Sensitivity, compassion and personal support are key to each pupil's wellbeing and first year pupils are made to feel particularly welcome by pupils in their second year of Lower School.
 Activities are designed to embrace both year groups, so friendships are forged throughout the House.

 It is the focus of all at Highfield that every pupil enjoys their time here.
 The House is full of laughter, energy and fun.
 We promote manners, respect and inclusion and encourage our boys and girls to try everything at least once before they make a judgement.
 One of our main aims is to create happy memories.

 With the capability of housing 48 boarders (24 boys and 24 girls), Highfield has been significantly modernised and extended over the last 10 years and now comprises two wings, one for boys and one for girls.
 Although the wings are separate, the dividing door is often kept open to encourage social mixing in either of the lounges.